epam/NGB/docs/md/user-guide/overview.md

 This panel is hidden by default.
 Select **Molecular Viewer** from the **VIEWS** menu to show the panel.

 To view a protein's 3D structure, navigate to a specific location in a browser and click a gene or a transcript on the gene's track.
 This will load the 3D structure of the protein from the RCSB database.
-Refer to [**Working with Annotations**](annotations.md#retrieving-protein-3d-structures) for details.
+To enable this, external databases are used:

+- A call to `Ensembl` is performed to retrieve a list of transcripts of a gene and the link to uniprot entry for each transcript
+- A list of corresponding PDB IDs with the current chain in a PDB is retrieved from the uniprot entry
+- Finally, a PDB file is retrieved from RCSB and visualized.

 ![NGB GUI](images/overview-10.png)